d12frosted/elpa-mirror/gnu/consult-recoll-readme.txt

   • [Nicholas P. Rougier] for useful discussions and suggestions, including actual fixes.
   • [Stefan Monnier] for setting up the GNU ELPA package.
+  • Johan Widén for tips on using consult-recoll with helm.

 [Nicholas P. Rougier] <https://codeberg.org/rougier>